Billeting Team Cleans Up Camp Lemonnier Housing

-CAMP LEMONNIER, Djibouti – U.S. Navy Chief Logistics Specialist Miyuki Patterson from San Diego and assigned to the Billeting department on Camp Lemonnier, Djibouti, removes old rugs from the base’s housing area, Feb.
+CAMP LEMONNIER, Djibouti (Feb.
+6, 2021) – U.S. Navy Logistics Specialist 1st Class Michael Gibbs, from San Diego and assigned to the Billeting department on Camp Lemonnier, Djibouti, removes old rugs from the housing area, Feb.
 6, 2021.
-The rug disposal is part of a residential area beautification project that began in January of 2021.
+The rug disposal is part of a residential area beautification project the department began in January of 2021.
 Camp Lemonnier is an operational installation that enables U.S., allied and partner nation forces to be where and when they are needed to ensure security in Europe, Africa and Southwest Asia.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Natalia Murillo)

 |Date Taken: